GunnarFarneback/LongestPaths.jl/README.md

 * The sum of outgoing edges from a vertex minus the sum of the incoming edges is between -1 and 0 for all other vertices

+(These constraints are for searching for a path starting in a specified vertex and ending anywhere.
+The other search variants have slightly different constraints, documented in the source code.)

 The objective function is the sum of all edge variables, which is maximized.